How To Use Journaling For Anxiety? | Calmerry

 Using Your Journal to Track Your Mood and Identify Anxiety Triggers

 During the day, take note of your emotions.
 Write down when you are feeling happy, sad, angry, or anxious.
 Provide some context to each emotion; is there a specific event that made you feel a certain way?
 Doing so will help you identify what triggers your anxiety.
-Treatment for anxiety disorders is more effective when you know your triggers.
+Journaling for anxiety is more effective when you know your triggers.

 Reflecting on Journal Entries to Better Understand Your Feelings